sagarana/getting_cleaning_course_project/CodeBook.md

 # Code Book - Tidy Averages

-Variable information for the tidy averages data set (`tidy_averages.csv`) produced for the "Getting and Cleaning Data" course on Coursera.
+Variable information for the tidy averages data set (`tidy_averages.txt`) produced for the "Getting and Cleaning Data" course on Coursera.

 ## Source data and processing

-The tidy averages data set contains 11880 observations of 4 variables.
-It is derived from sensor data data collected from the accelerometers of Samsung Galaxy S smartphones.
+The tidy averages data set contains 11880 observations of 4 variables and is an example of "long" tidy data).
+It is derived from sensor data data collected from the accelerometers of Samsung Galaxy S smartphones by this project:

+> Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

 The source data and documentation are available from <http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones>

-In addition to this code book, the project repository in GitHub (<https://github.com/sagarana/getting_cleaning_course_project>) contains the following:
+The file `original_UCI_HAR_data/README.txt` describes how data was collected by Anguita et. al.:

+> "The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz."

+For additional information see these files and documentation in the project repository on GitHub (<https://github.com/sagarana/getting_cleaning_course_project>):

 -   `original_UCI_HAR_data` - directory with a copy of the source data and documentation as downloaded from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
--   `README.md` - an overview of the project
+-   `README.md` - an overview of the project and associated files
 -   `run_analysis.R` - the script that processes the source data to produce the tidy averages data set, including instructions and notes about the process
--   `tidy_averages.csv` - the processed data set
+-   `tidy_averages.txt` - the processed data set

 ## Variables in the tidy averages data set

+`tidy_averages.txt` contains 11880 observations of 4 variables: activity, subject, feature, and mean.

 ### activity

 **Name:** activity\
 **Description:** The activity the subject was engaged in when smartphone sensor data was collected.\
 **R data type:** factor\
-**Levels:** WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+**Levels:** WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING\
+**Notes:** levels drawn from original documentation at `original_UCI_HAR_data/activity_labels.txt`

 ### subject

 **Name:** subject\
-**Description:** An identifier for the study participant (subject).
+**Description:** An identifier for the study participant.
 30 subjects are represented in the data.\
 **R data type:** factor\
-**Levels:** 1 to 30
+**Levels:** 1 to 30\

 ### feature

 **Name:** feature\
 **Description:** A measure derived from accelerometer and gyroscope data for each observation.
 Feature names and their content are described by the original study authors in `original_UCI_HAR_data/features_info.txt`.
-The `tidy_averages.csv` file is contains all features with "std()" or "mean()" in the feature name (66 of the original 561 features).
-See appendix for the full list of feature names in `tidy_averages.csv`.\
+The `tidy_averages.txt` file contains the subset of features that have "std()" or "mean()" in the feature name (66 of the original 561 features).
+See the appendix for the full list of feature names included in `tidy_averages.txt`.\
-**R data type:** character
+**R data type:** character\
+**Notes:** The list of all features in the source data is available at `original_UCI_HAR_data/features.txt`.

 ### mean

 **Name:** mean\
-**Description:** The average of all data points for a given feature, subject, and activity.\
+**Description:** The average of all data points for each combination of subject, activity, and feature.\
-**R data type:** numeric
+**R data type:** numeric (normalized with values between -1 and 1)\
+**Notes**: The assignment indicates that the output data can be either "long" or "wide." `tidy_averages.txt` is a long tidy data set where all calculated means are in the same column.

 ## Appendix - Features

+### Features list

-List of the 66 features that appear in `tidy_average.csv`.
-There are 561 features in the source data but only features whose names contain "mean()" or "std()" are included in `tidy_average.csv`.
+List of the 66 features that appear in `tidy_average.txt`.
+There are 561 features in the source data but only features whose names contain "mean()" or "std()" are included in `tidy_average.txt`.
+For a key to interpret the feature names see the *Naming* section below the list.

 [1] "tBodyAcc-mean()-X"\
 [2] "tBodyAcc-mean()-Y"\